stylerw/thymedata/README.md

 Because the THYME data will be used in an upcoming SemEval Task, the data will be released in stages.

-1. TACL Subset Release - Summer 2014
+1. TACL Train Subset Release - 5/13/2014 - Colon Cancer Notes only.
+Dev subset will be released with SemEval data.
+2. SemEval Releases - To Be Determined

 ## About the THYME Data